dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 -  Are promotions effective in driving demand?

 -  What operational factors contribute most to instability?

+-  How does weather (Stressful (Rain) VS Normal weather) influence Demand?

 ### 🧪 Methodology
 -  Data was imported in csv format and data was cleaned by normalizing dates to a more accesible format, needed columns were also renamed for easier access in regards to less typing